 As for creatine in gum and candy forms, these have no ergogenic benefit over powdered forms of creatine (68).

 The only benefit to these forms of creatine supplementation is convenience and palatability.
-However, there is the issue around contaminants and price.
+However, there is an issue around contaminants and price.

 It depends on the individual and their goal.
 But a good guide is 0.03g per kg of body weight per day (2-3g a day for a typical male, 1.5g - 2g a day for a female).